Skip to main content

 3. Optionally, in the second cube, override the source data definition for the levels of the shared dimension.

 By default, the shared dimension uses the same source properties or source expressions that are used in the Dependent Cube.
-To override these, edit the class in Studio, find the applicable <dimension> element, and add child <hierarchy> and <level> elements as needed; see Reference Information for Cube Classes.
+To override these, edit the class in an IDE, find the applicable <dimension> element, and add child <hierarchy> and <level> elements as needed; see Reference Information for Cube Classes.
 In this case, the dimension name, hierarchy names, and level names must be the same as in the other cube.

 The following restrictions apply: